evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ## Availability & Pricing

-The Audi SQ6 e-tron had its world premiere on 14.10.2024, with deliveries starting in March 2025.
+The Audi SQ6 e-tron had its world premiere on 18.03.2024, with deliveries starting in August 2024.

 ### Pricing